GGC-SD/SatisfeedSchools/README.md

 ## Spring 2025 Project Progress

-The notebook and dataset cannot be displayed, as they contain personal information of Satisfeed customers including full names, addresses, and phone numbers.
-Therefore, this will be a high-level overview of the analysis without specific data points displayed.
+Disclaimer: The notebook,dataset, and PBIX file cannot be displayed, as they contain personal information of Satisfeed customers including full names, addresses, and phone numbers.
+Therefore, all displayed metrics and stats are a high-level overview of the analysis without specific data points displayed.

 ### Analysis Methods
 PCA and linear regression were attempted on the data set, but failed due to a lack of numerical data and numerous gaps in client reporting.
 As a result, most of the